openhumanoids/oh-distro/software/models/val_description/edinburgh_mods/README.txt

 2. drake by itself
 3. drake designer
 4. remove STL
-5. changing the normal smoothing file in ddapp
+5. changing the normal smoothing file in director